 - And so much more!

 Having this information all in one place saves you time otherwise spent searching individual college websites.
-It also gives you the ability to filter, sort, and compare ANY criteria or combination of criteria that’s important to your family.
+It also allows you to filter, sort, and compare ANY criteria or combination of criteria that’s important to your family.

-You can quickly and easily use the tool to find colleges where your student is in the top 25th percentile of applicants and more likely to receive merit scholarships.
+You can quickly and easily find colleges where your student is in the top 25th percentile of applicants and more likely to receive merit scholarships.

 Merit scholarship information for other schools: